-If you wish to compel the attendance of a witness in order to bring forth documents/evidence or provide testimony before the Board, you can request that a summons be authorized by a Board Member/adjudicator, which must then be served by you.
+If you wish to compel the attendance of a witness in order to bring forth documents/evidence or provide testimony before the Board, you can request that a summons be authorized by the panel of the Board, which must then be served by you.

 Under s.
 20(a) of the Federal Public Sector Labour Relations and Employment Board Act (PSLREBA):